Continuous quality improvement

-The College addresses Indigenous-specific systemic racism by hard-wiring cultural safety and humility into its regulatory processes, daily operations, governance structures and standards expected of registrants.
+The College addresses Indigenous-specific systemic racism by embedding cultural safety and humility into its regulatory processes, daily operations, governance structures and standards expected of registrants.

 - Conduct a critical review of the complaints process to identify opportunities to make the complaints process safer and more accessible to Indigenous people.

 - Create a new identity for the College, including a new graphic emblem (logo) to replace the crest, which reflects our current-day values of accessibility and inclusivity.

 The College is agile and able to change as necessary in response to external forces and future context.
 The College uses data to make informed strategic decisions about change in order to enhance its regulatory impact.

 - Potentially unsafe prescribing practices will be assessed and addressed through a new provincial prescription review monitoring program, with funding committed this year from the Ministry of Health.